Filippo-Venturini/asmd23-public-models/README.md

 ### Mutual exclusion

-**Def:** In all the possible path of a given length there must not be one token in Reading and one token in Writing or two or more token in Writing.
+**Def:** In all the possible path of a given length there must not be a configuration of token that is inside multiple critical places at the same time.

 ```
 def isMutuallyExclusive(initialState: Marking[P], depth: Int, criticalStates: MSet[P]*): Boolean =